 Dear Bloomfield Hills Schools Community,

-- Two probable COVID-19 student cases at Bloomfield Hills High School
+- One confirmed COVID-19 student case at Bloomfield Hills High School

-- Two confirmed COVID-19 student cases at West Hills Middle School
+- One confirmed COVID-19 student case at East Hills Middle School

 As an important reminder: if someone in your household is waiting for the results of a COVID-19 rapid or PCR test, all members of the household must stay home until the results are known.